Maxwell Geismar

 Maxwell David Geismar (August 1, 1909 - July 1979) was an American writer, literary critic and biographer of Mark Twain.

-He also penned the introduction to Eldridge Cleaver's Soul on Ice.
+Geismar wrote the introduction to Forgive My Grief: Volume II by Penn Jones Jr., which critiqued the Warren Commission.
+He also penned the introduction to Eldridge Cleaver's Soul on Ice (1968).
 A teacher at Sarah Lawrence College for many years, he signed "The Triple Revolution", sent to President Lyndon Johnson in 1964.